-How Dental Disease in Dogs Can Affect Digestion and Mimic PLE Symptoms
+How Dental Disease in Dogs Can Affect Digestion and Mimic or worsen PLE Symptoms

 Dental health is often overlooked in dogs, but it plays a critical role not only in oral comfort but also in overall systemic health.
 Severe dental disease can indirectly impact digestion, liver function, and even produce clinical signs similar to Protein-Losing Enteropathy (PLE).
 Understanding this connection can help owners manage symptoms effectively.